-Naxos Island is the largest island in Cyclades and it is one of the most beautiful among the Greek Islands.
+Naxos Island is the largest island in the Cyclades and it is one of the most beautiful of all the Greek Islands with a wide variety of landscapes, village life and a busy town.
 It combines superb fine sand beaches, with fertile valleys and mountainous beauty, plus many small traditional villages.
-It is one of the best holiday destinations among the Greek Islands, and its many attractions include the unique and unspoiled natural landscape, the numerous historical places to visit, the beautiful walking and hiking routes, the traditional way of life which is still part of many villages.
+It is one of the best holiday destinations among the Greek Islands, and its many attractions include the unique and unspoiled natural landscape, the numerous historical places to visit, the beautiful walking, hiking and cycling routes, opportunities for adventure and experiences, and the traditional way of life which is still part of many villages.

 Experience authentic Greek life and food, local gastronomy, hike, bike, swim, sail, surf, explore or simply relax and soak up the Naxos vibe.

 For excellent information about the island, check out the official site of naxos island www.naxos.gr

 For organised tours and expeiences, check out our local travel agency Zas Travel https://zastours.com/naxos

 Naxos Island has over 40 villages to visit and most of them have their own authentic character and distinct style.
 Naxos Town (or Hora) is the capital and port and it is a lively and busy town with over 8,000 inhabitants.
 Ferries from here connect Naxos with the mainland and the islands of Santorini, Mykonos, Paros and many other Cycladic islands.

 Most of the villages in Naxos Island are in the middle and the north of the island, traditionally built inland to be away from pirate attacks from the sea!